Derv-OFlynn/Fallout3rdYear/1_CloudComputing/CA2 Notes.md

 ### <mark style="background: #BABD00;">What are the advantages of key-value databases</mark>

 Traditional [relational databases](https://aws.amazon.com/relational-database/) ([SQL databases](https://aws.amazon.com/rds/)) store data in the form of tables containing rows and columns.
 They enforce a rigid structure on data and are not optimal for every use case.

 On the other hand, key-value databases are NoSQL databases.
 They allow flexible database schemas and improved performance at scale for certain use cases.

-The advantages of key-value stores include:
+<mark style="background: #BABD00;">The advantages of key-value stores include:</mark>

-<mark style="background: #BABD00;">Scalability</mark>
-As every user query requires data interaction, databases can often become a bottleneck in application performance.
+- <mark style="background: #BABD00;">Scalability</mark> As every user query requires data interaction, databases can often become a bottleneck in application performance.
 Several strategies to solve the issue, such as replication and [sharding](https://aws.amazon.com/what-is/database-sharding/), add complexity to the application code.
 Many key-value databases provide built-in support for advanced scaling features.
 They scale horizontally and automatically distribute data across servers to reduce bottlenecks at a single server.

-<mark style="background: #BABD00;">Ease of use:</mark>
-Key-value databases follow the object-oriented paradigm that allows developers to map real-world objects directly to software objects.
+- <mark style="background: #BABD00;">Ease of use:</mark> Key-value databases follow the object-oriented paradigm that allows developers to map real-world objects directly to software objects.
 Several programming languages, such as Java, also follow the same paradigm.
 Instead of mapping their code objects to multiple underlying tables, engineers can create key-value pairs that match their code objects.
 This makes key-value stores more intuitive for developers to use.

-<mark style="background: #BABD00;">Performance:</mark>
-Key-value databases process constant read-write operations with low-overhead server calls.
+- <mark style="background: #BABD00;">Performance:</mark> Key-value databases process constant read-write operations with low-overhead server calls.
 Improved latency and reduced response time give better performance at scale.
 They are based on simple, single-table structures rather than multiple interrelated tables.
 Unlike relational databases, key-value databases don't have to perform resource-intensive table joins, which makes them much faster.

 ### <mark style="background: #BABD00;">What are the use cases of key-value databases?</mark>

 You can use key-value database systems as the primary database for your application or to handle niche requirements.
 We give some example key-value database use cases below.

 <mark style="background: #BABD00;">Session management:</mark>
 A session-oriented application, such as a web application, starts a session when a user logs in to an application and is active until the user logs out or the session times out.
 During this period, the application stores all user session attributes either in the main memory or in a database.
-User session data may include profile information, messages, personalized data and themes, recommendations, targeted promotions, and discounts.
+User session data may include profile information, messages, personalised data and themes, recommendations, targeted promotions, and discounts.

 Each user session has a unique identifier.
 Session data is never queried by anything other than a primary key, so a fast key-value store is a better fit for session data.
 In general, key-value databases may provide smaller per-page overhead than relational databases.